stormchaserroleplaying/stormchaserRPG/Talents/Druid/Spores/index.md

 #### **Cost:** 50 Character Points<br>**Prerequisite:** 7th Level Spells and Spreading Spores
 *The fungal spores in your body alter you.*

-You can’t be [blinded](https://stormchaserroleplaying.com/stormchaserRPG/Conditions/Blinded/), [deafened](https://stormchaserroleplaying.com/stormchaserRPG/Conditions/Deafened/), [frightened](https://stormchaserroleplaying.com/stormchaserRPG/Conditions/Frightened/), or [poisoned](https://stormchaserroleplaying.com/stormchaserRPG/Conditions/Poisoned/), and any critical hit against you counts as a normal hit instead, unless you’re [incapacitated](https://stormchaserroleplaying.com/stormchaserRPG/Conditions/Incapacitated/).
+You can’t be [blinded](https://stormchaserroleplaying.com/stormchaserRPG/Conditions/Blinded/), [deafened](https://stormchaserroleplaying.com/stormchaserRPG/Conditions/Deafened/), [frightened](https://stormchaserroleplaying.com/stormchaserRPG/Conditions/Frightened/), or [poisoned](https://stormchaserroleplaying.com/stormchaserRPG/Conditions/Poisoned/), and any critical hit against you is reduced by one hit, unless you’re [incapacitated](https://stormchaserroleplaying.com/stormchaserRPG/Conditions/Incapacitated/).

 ### Halo of Spores IV